Frequently Asked Questions

 What will the process of starting therapy be like?
 And how long will therapy last?

 A good fit between therapist and client is the most important determiner of how well therapy will work for you.
 It’s hard to be vulnerable and grow if you’re working with someone you feel doesn’t “get it”, or a therapist who only uses approaches that sound unappealing to you.
 Before you commit to coming for an appointment, we’ll start with a free 15-minute consultation call so we can both get a feel for whether it might be a good fit.
 If not, I’m happy to provide referrals for other providers who might be a better fit.
-My biggest priority is for you to start off on the right foot with the right therapist for you, whether that therapist is me or not.
+Of course, my goal is for you to start off on the right foot with the right therapist for you, whether that therapist is me or not.

 Can I come to therapy on a biweekly or monthly basis?